Nonparametric Two-Sample Testing by Betting: Introduction

-under the null $H_0$.
-Here $\tau$ denotes the time at which the null hypothesis is rejected, and sampling stops. \end{definition} Next, we define the one- and two-sample hypothesis testing problems studied in this paper.

-\begin{definition}[\ttt{one-sample testing}] In the one-sample or \emph{goodness-of-fit} testing problem, the observations $Y_1, \ldots, Y_t, \ldots$ are assumed to be drawn \iid from some distribution $Q$.
-Given a \emph{target distribution} $P$, the goal is to test the null hypothesis that $Q=P$ against the alternative that $Q \neq P$; that is,

-The null hypothesis is simple, as it states that $Q$ belongs to the singleton set $\{P\}$, whereas the alternative $Q \in \{Q': Q'\neq P\}$ is composite. \end{definition}

-\begin{definition}[\ttt{two-sample testing}] In the two-sample testing problem~(with paired observations), we observe a sequence $(X_1, Y_1), \ldots, (X_t, Y_t), \ldots$ drawn \iid from a product distribution $P\times Q$, with both $P$ and $Q$ unknown.
-The goal again is to test the null that $P$ is equal to $Q$, against the alternative that $P \neq Q$.

-Unlike the one-sample case, here the null as well as the alternative hypotheses are composite. \end{definition}

-\begin{remark} In this paper, we study the two-sample testing problem with the paired observation model and \iid observations, primarily to simplify the presentation and focus on the key ideas involved in designing the tests.
-However, we note that the same ideas are also applicable in much more general two-sample testing frameworks.
-In particular, we can relax the paired observation assumption as long as we see draws from both populations infinitely often.
-More importantly, our framework easily incorporates the case when the observations are drawn from time varying distributions $P_t$ and $Q_t$, as long as $P_t$ and $Q_t$ are predictable. \end{remark}
+In the next three sections, we focus mainly on the standard two-sample testing problem, which can be stated as follows: given two independent streams of observations, $\{X_t: t \geq 1\}$ and $\{Y_t: t \geq 1\}$, drawn \iid from $P_X$ and $P_Y$ respectively, we wish to test the null $H_0: P_X = P_Y$ against the alternative $H_1: P_X \neq P_Y$.